 Apis Hive & Honey Co.

 The timeless practice of keeping honey bees becoming the common place?
-We know and sell honey bees.
+We know and sell honey bees here in Colorado and Utah.

 The art of Urban beekeeping is quickly becoming a desired hobby for families.
 Space is not typically an issue– a bee hive occupies is less than 2 ½ Sq Feet!
 Afraid of getting stung?
 The Italian Honey Bee is NOT an aggressive bee, it is bred for gentleness for a backyard beehive.
 If you suffer from allergies then experts suggest ingesting raw honey.
 Honey and pollen is actually good for us, it has immune stimulating properties.
 This can help us build a tolerance to the stuff that makes your nose run and eyes itch.
 A healthy mature hive can produce 40-60 pounds of raw green pure honey per year.
 This is also a great way to become more self sufficient for a natural sweetener.